 The AIIAS central campus is located in Lalaan 1, Silang, Cavite, Philippines, about 45 km south of Manila.
 AIIAS Distance Learning Centers (DLCs) are located strategically around the world (for more information on DLCs, see p.
-49).
-All of the programs of the Seminary may be taken at the main campus on a year-round basis.
-A Master of Ministry (MMin) degree program is offered in short intensive yearly sessions, both on campus and by extension at DLCs.
+50).
+Almost all of the programs of the Seminary may be taken at the main campus on a year-round basis.
+A Master of Ministry (MMin) as well as the Doctor of Ministry (DMin) degree programs are also offered in short intensive yearly sessions, by extension at DLCs and on the main campus respectively.

-Each of the Graduate School programs except MA in Education with emphasis in Leadership (offered online), MS in Administration and MA in Teaching (offered at DLCs) may be taken at the main campus on a year-round basis.
-Graduate School degree programs at the master's level are also offered in short intensive yearly sessions, both on the main campus and at DLCs.
+Each of the Graduate School programs except MS in Administration and MA in Teaching (offered at DLCs) may be taken at the main campus on a year-round basis.
+Several Graduate School degree programs are also offered in short intensive yearly sessions, both on the main campus and at DLCs.

 The MA in Education, Master of Public Health, Master of Business Administration, Master of Divinity and Master of Ministry are offered online through AIIAS Online.
-Doctoral programs are offered only on the main campus.